PragathiSharma/genai-healthcare-lifescience-app/README.md

     The job would work with notebook paths as /Workspace/Users/your_email_id/genai_app/genai-healthcare-lifescience-app

 - In the .github/workflows/cicd.yml, the bundle commands are executed to create the workflow. <br>
-For this, DATABRICKS_HOST and DATABRICKS_TOKEN configs are picked up from the github actions secrets saved in the prerequisits
+For this, DATABRICKS_HOST and DATABRICKS_TOKEN configs are picked up from the github actions secrets saved in the prerequisites

 <b>Databricks Asset bundles(DAB) for Deployment</b>